gitbrent/SpRestLib/README.md

 * Built for SharePoint:
  * List CRUD interfaces are described using simple javascript objects
  * List column metadata (datatype lookup expansion, etc.) is read automatically from SharePoint and managed for you
- * Built to detect and handle common SharePoint-specific authentication, expiration and other errors
+ * Monitors the SharePoint authentication token and refreshes it after expiration preventing nasty errors and "reload page" messages

 ### Supported Environments:
 * SharePoint Online (O365), SharePoint 2013 (SP2013), SharePoint 2016 (SP2016)